 - DURAthin® veneers – another non-prep option, but completely manufactured in the United States

-The process of placing porcelain veneers relies on the type you and Dr. Wilcox choose.
+The process of placing porcelain veneers relies on the type you and your doctor choose.
 Some options, such as Lumineers®, do not require tooth preparation, which can decrease the amount of time you spend at our office.
 However, only around 25% of patients are good candidates for no-prep dental veneers.
 Even when preparation is required, the placement of veneers is quick and virtually pain-free – and results can last for several years without touchups.

 Changing the color, shape, or size of your teeth with porcelain veneers can dramatically improve the appearance of your smile.
 Problems such as tooth discoloration, chipped teeth, spaces between the teeth and even cracked teeth can be corrected with this procedure.
-Dr. Wilcox uses only superior materials and the best dental laboratories, resulting in life-like restorations that are often more beautiful than natural teeth themselves.
+Dr. Tenney uses only superior materials and the best dental laboratories, resulting in life-like restorations that are often more beautiful than natural teeth themselves.

 Dental veneers are thin shells of porcelain or high-quality ceramics that are bonded to the front surface of the teeth.
 Their placement requires two separate appointments at our Glendale cosmetic dentistry office over an interval of three to four weeks.

 During your first appointment, your teeth will be prepared by conservatively reducing the enamel in front of or around each tooth being treated.
 Once teeth have been prepared, an impression of your smile will be made.
 This impression will be sent to our dental lab partners who will use it to personalize your dental veneers.